Bhuvana2505/PDF-Insights/README.md

-# Firebase Studio
+# PDF AI

-This is a NextJS starter in Firebase Studio.
+This is a NextJS application built with Firebase.

 To get started, take a look at src/app/page.tsx.
+# PDF-Insights